spendnetwork/Project_Cascade/README.md

 The second set contains publicly available information on all registered Italian organisations.

-The purpose is to find as many possible matches between the two datasets, verifying the quality of the manually curated (aka "private") data.
+The purpose is to find as many possible matches between the two datasets, verifying the quality of the manually curated (aka "source") data.

 Should the process be stopped at any point, the module has been constructed to check for each file created as it progresses.
 Therefore you can end the module and resume from where you left off.